[This article was updated on October 10, 2019]

 What is the average span of control for each of the top 10 roles?

 Now we begin to get under the skin of the work being done across departments and the nature of that work.
-What it is about the work that requires a lower span for warehouse manager and programme managers, for example, compared to sales managers and project managers?
-In fact, how do we distinguish between ‘programme’ managers and ‘project’ managers?
+What it is about the work that requires a lower span for warehouse manager and program managers, for example, compared to sales managers and project managers?
+In fact, how do we distinguish between ‘program’ managers and ‘project’ managers?